rajaravivarma-r/arival-assignment/README.md

 ## Docker Instructions
 ### First time setup
 * When setting up the App for the first time, just bring the database service up by running `docker compose up database`.
 This will init the database and setup the data directory
-* In another terminal bring the app service up by running `docker compose up auth-service`, to run the web server
+* In another terminal bring the app service up by running `docker compose run -it auth-service /bin/sh` and run the migrations `bundle exec rake db:migrate`
+* After that bring up the web service by running `docker compose up auth-service`
-* To bring the REPL run `docker compose run -it auth-service /bin/sh`
+* To bring the REPL run `docker compose run -it auth-service /bin/sh` and inside the container run `bin/console`

 #### Database debugging
 * To run psql inside the docker container run `docker compose run -it database /bin/bash` and enter the command `psql -U arival --dbname arival_development --host database --port 5432`